 Some of the most beautiful murals in Wynwood are those painted by the Brazilian artist Eduardo Kobra.
-The Wynwood Walls museum is also showcasing 30 screens painted by Kobra, in his first 10 years.
-Most of them are studies for the immense murals he has spread throughout the world: all with pacifist messages, historical scenes, and environmental concerns.
+The Wynwood Walls Museum is also showcasing 30 screens painted by Kobra, in his first 10 years.
+Most of them are studies of the immense murals he has spread throughout the world: all with pacifist messages, historical scenes, and environmental concerns.

 While it is possible to visit Wynwood for free - which makes it a great contemporary art destination, even when you are traveling on a budget - you will need to buy a ticket to visit Wynwood Walls.